 Christmas is the largest family meal of the year besides Thanksgiving, which means cooking for large groups at a time.
 When preparing in such large volumes, it isn’t uncommon for injuries in the kitchen to occur.
-Emergency room physicians see an influx of injuries each year around the holidays, but there are some simple steps you can take to avoid being one of their many unfortunate patients.
+Emergency room medical providers see an influx of injuries each year around the holidays, but there are some simple steps you can take to avoid being one of their many unfortunate patients.

 Reduce Clutter in the Kitchen